adrenak/univoice/README.md

 Creating your own network requires you to implement the [`IChatroomNetwork` interface](http://www.vatsalambastha.com/univoice/api/Adrenak.UniVoice.IChatroomNetwork.html)

-# Docs
+# Docs and samples
-Manuals and sample projects are not available yet.
+Manual is not available yet.
 For the API reference, please visit http://www.vatsalambastha.com/univoice

+A sample app is [available here](https://github.com/adrenak/univoice-sample)

 # License and Support
 This project is under the [MIT license](https://github.com/adrenak/univoice/blob/master/LICENSE).